 Our work has implications for all the disciplines, from the arts to the study of society to medicine and agriculture.

 I hope you will take some time to explore the physical sciences at UCLA and discover for yourself what makes our departments some of the highest-ranked in the world.

 Dean of Physical Sciences

-The distinguished research of Physical Sciences faculty has led to national and international recognition, including four Nobel prizes, seven National Medals of Science, and twenty-seven members of the National Academy of Sciences.
+The distinguished research of Physical Sciences faculty has led to national and international recognition, including Nobel prizes, National Medals of Science, and membership in the National Academy of Sciences.

 The Division has over 200 faculty members and matriculates on average over 700 undergraduates and 150 graduate students per year.
-Its departments offer undergraduate, masters and doctoral degree programs, with a commitment to both undergraduate education and a strong graduate program anchored firmly in the research enterprise.
+Its departments offer undergraduate, masters and doctoral degree programs, with a commitment to both undergraduate education and a strong graduate program anchored firmly in research.